Shahnaz Broucek, MBA, PCC, SIY Certified Teacher, MGSCCC

 Shahnaz Broucek brings over 30 years of leadership experience across multiple industries to her work as an executive coach.
-She helps leaders achieve business goals that drive bottom line results, such as increasing employee engagement, improving communication skills, developing self-compassion and compassion for others, enhancing decision making ability, managing uncertainty and change with less stress, increased clarity and confidence.
+She helps leaders make a positive impact in the world by aligning strengths with role, increasing employee engagement, improving communication skills, developing self-compassion and compassion for others, enhancing decision making ability, managing uncertainty and change with less stress, increased clarity and confidence, and strategic thinking.
 Her coaching approach is founded in mindful engagement and other positive business best practices, the latest research in applied neuroscience and emotional intelligence.

 Prior to becoming an executive coach, Shahnaz progressed through several leadership roles, from public accounting to executive search, new business development and as a small business owner.
 There, she developed and implemented strategies to attract, retain, and develop the talent and culture needed to drive organizational growth and effectiveness.

 Shahnaz is passionate about supportively partnering with leaders and organizations in higher education and other mission driven organizations.
 She takes a design thinking approach to her work, empathizing with the current situation clients find themselves in, helping them gain clarity about the layers of challenges and opportunities at hand, and experimenting with change approaches founded in research but validated in the real world.
 Through her personal experience as an Executive MBA graduate of the University of Michigan’s Ross School of Business, Shahnaz brings a compassionate perspective to MBA students who are seeking further education as a means to career advancement or transition.
 She has coached hundreds of graduate students and a number of leaders in higher education.

 Education, Certifications and Awards

 Shahnaz holds a Master’s in Business Administration from the University of Michigan Stephen M. Ross School of Business and a Bachelor’s of Science in Accounting from Central Michigan University.
 She is certified as a Professional Certified Coach (PCC) by the International Coach Federation and is a Search Inside Yourself Leadership Institute Certified Teacher, a mindfulness program founded at Google that is proven to reduce stress, improve focus, raise peak performance, and improve interpersonal relationships.
-In addition, she is a certified coach through Marshall Goldsmith’s Stakeholder Centered Coach Certification program.
-She is a certified practitioner of the Myers Briggs Type Indicator, is an Energy Leadership Index Master Practitioner, and has received training through Team Coaching International, the World Institute in Action Learning, Liberating Structures, Conversational Intelligence and Stanford University’s Designing Your Life program.
+In addition, she is a certified coach through Marshall Goldsmith’s Stakeholder Centered Coach Certification program and is a certified practitioner of the Myers Briggs Type Indicator, is an Energy Leadership Index Master Practitioner, and has received training through Team Coaching International, the World Institute in Action Learning, Liberating Structures, Conversational Intelligence and Stanford University’s Designing Your Life program.
 Shahnaz was awarded University of Michigan’s Provost Teaching Innovation Prize for "Coaching Freshmen at Scale" (2018).

-Having grown up in a multi-cultural family, Shahnaz particularly enjoys cultural diversity and has coached business leaders from Australia, India, China, Brazil, Mexico, Israel, Russia, Nigeria, Pakistan, Canada, Thailand and Europe.
+Having grown up in a multi-cultural family, Shahnaz particularly enjoys cultural diversity and has coached leaders from Australia, Brazil, Canada, China, Europe, India, Israel, Korea, Mexico, Nigeria, Pakistan, Russia, Sudan, Thailand, and more.

 Shahnaz's Career Story